gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Tucking it under his arm,
 he raised the book with both hands to show a page that was almost black with dense print.

-"I'm sorry, Scholar-Candidate, but that's a bit difficult to read in this light," Indy said.
+"I'm sorry, Scholar-Candidate,
+but that's a bit difficult to read even with the light,"
+Indy said.
 "Perhaps we could make some chai and—"